 Subproperty of: S1 Matter Removal: O2 removed (was removed by): S11 Amount of Matter

-Quantification: many to many (0,n:0,n)
+Quantification: many to many, necessary (1,n:0,n)

 Scope note: This property associates an instance of S2 Sample Taking with the instance S10 Material Substantial from which a sample was taken.
 In particular, it may be a feature or a fluid body from which a sample was removed.

+Examples:

+Water Sample Taking 74001 sampled from the acquifer that overlaps with borehole 10/G5.

 In First Order Logic: